 Compensation for the Directors of Ocean Institutes

-Up to three (3) months or 456 hours of salary support is provided from overhead annually during the term of appointment.
-This includes one (1) month from Institution Unrestricted funds for lobbying and fundraising efforts.
-In addition an Institute Director earns 1.5 months (228 hours) of step down support for each year of appointment.
+Up to three (3) months or 456 hours of salary support is provided annually during the term of appointment.
+This includes funds from overhhead G&A accounts, 0.75 months from from Institution Unrestricted funds for lobbying and fundraising efforts, and 0.5 months from the Insitute's unrestriced endowment or gift accounts.
+In addition, an Institute Director earns 1.0 months (152 hours) of step- down support for each year of appointment.

 Calculation of step down funds

 The amount of step-down funds earned is calculated based on the months of service.
 A portion of a year earns an equivalent portion of the annual step down amount.Step-down support is awarded as a number of hours.
 The salary costs related to those hours are dependent upon the salary of the retired chair or director at the time the hours are used.

 Time period for use of step-down funds

 The step down funds must be spent within three (3) years of the step-down or retirement date.
 No extension of this time period can be granted because funds come from the overhead pool and time beyond 3 years would be considered an excessive amount of time for transition.